 “Drown decided it was time for him to quit his $15-per-hour job after ice storms pummeled West Virginia in February.
 According to Drown, he was expected to show up to work despite icy road conditions.
 When the ice melted, roads began to flood.”https://www.businessinsider.com/labor-shortage-solution-pay-workers-higher-wages-2021-4

 Businesses did not seem to realize how the lockdowns would affect the mindset of employees.
 Many employees realized the old work model was untenable and began looking for new ways of earning income.
-No work-life balance was possible.
-Employees want flexibility, work-life balance, higher pay, benefits.
+The old U. S. model did not allow for a work-life balance.
+Employees want flexibility, higher pay, and generous benefits.
 People just want to enjoy their lives with minimal stress.

 Quarantine has given us all time and solitude to think—a risk for any individual, and a threat to any status quo.https://www.theatlantic.com/ideas/archive/2021/05/post-pandemic-dont-want-to-reenter-society/619045/